flammie/omorfi/README.md

 If this works but normal compilation doesn't, you may need to acquire more RAM or tweak some memory-related settings.

+### Configure hangs infinitely when testing for java on Mac OS X

+I hear that the java test hangs on some Mac OS X versions of some java implementations.
+It may be fixable by some interrupt, but you can also work around by commenting the lines `AX_PROG_JAVA` and `AX_CHECK_CLASS` out in the `configure.ac` and running `autogen.sh`.
+You may also want to change the `AM_CONDITIONAL(CAN_JAVA, ...)` into `AM_CONDITIONAL(CAN_JAVA, false)` so the java bindings won't be tried.

 ## Contributing

 Omorfi code and data are free and libre open source, modifiable and